 Dysfunction Junction – have you ever been there?
-Job was in this place, a place where the tides have turned against him.
-In the beginning of the story recorded in the book of Job everything seemed fine.
-But wait.
-What is this?
-(Job 1:4-5)
+Job was in this place, a place where the tides had turned against him.

 “His wife said to him, ‘Are you still maintaining your integrity?
 Curse God and die!’”